 Beaches of North East Sardinia - Capo Coda Cavallo

 Capo Coda Cavallo is a charming village next to the historical region of Gallura on the island of Sardinia.
-In fact, this particular area is often hailed as a symbol of Sardinia such is the beautiful nature of the surroundings.
+This particular area is often hailed as a symbol of Sardinia such is the beautiful nature of its surroundings.
 Sheltered by the beautiful landmass of Tavolara Island, you will find a very idyllic stretch of ocean in Capo Coda Cavallo, while the smooth rocks of the Molara offer a perfect place to enjoy the stunning backdrop of Proratora islet.
 Consisting of more than 15,000 hectares, Capo Coda Cavallo is a protected land area that also includes coves and crystal clear water, from Capo Ceraso all the way to the Punta s'Isuledda.
-Simply put, this is one of the most iconic coastal landscapes in the Mediterranean and further complimented by sandy beaches, Lagunas, and a sublime mix of color.
+Simply put, this is one of the most iconic coastal landscapes in north-east Sardinia and further complimented by sandy beaches, lagunas, and a sublime mix of color.